 The primary objective of the Emergency Medicine Residency Program is to provide an excellent and comprehensive experience in emergency medicine.
 This is accomplished by reinforcing the principles of sound patient care, procedural expertise, strong clinical and conference teaching, innovative research and academic writing, and humanism and ethical considerations.

-Under the direction of Larissa Velez M.D., Lynn Roppolo M.D., John Pease, M.D., and Walter Green, M.D., this premier, fully accredited Residency Training Program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.
+Under the direction of Larissa Velez M.D., Lynn Roppolo M.D., John Pease, M.D., Walter Green, M.D., and Dustin Williams, M.D. this premier, fully accredited Residency Training Program has been structured to prepare its graduates for careers in every aspect of emergency medicine from clinical practice to academics and fellowship training.